How to Start an Online Fitness Business: 6 Easy Steps

 Alternatively, a quick Amazon search should give you great results to choose from too.

-Your instructions need to be loud and crisp if you want your viewers to understand you clearly.
-If you’re low on budget, you can just use your laptop for filming and use its in-built microphone if there is no noise or any kind of distraction in the background.
+Your instructions need to be loud and crisp if you want your viewers to understand what you say clearly.
+If you’re low on budget, you can just use your laptop for filming and use its in-built microphone if there is no noise or any kind of distraction in the background. (thenines.com)

 But if you’re looking for sound support, you can go for a wireless mic or an affordable USB mic, since your training sessions would require you to move around a lot.
 However, you wouldn’t need to empty out your pockets even if you’re looking for external sound equipment.

-There are a plethora of free editing tools available online to use for editing videos, so you really don’t need to break a bank on any of the professional editing software.
+There are a plethora of free editing tools available online to use for editing videos, so you really don’t need to break the bank on any of the professional editing software.

 Openshot and VSDC are a couple of editing tools ideal for beginners not looking for professional options.
 Lightworks, on the other hand, has advanced features you can get a hang of with their detailed tutorial videos.